County's push for plasma is paying off

 Houchin is holding other promotional events aimed at drawing in more COVID-19 plasma donors.
 There are now about 10,000 people in Kern who have recovered from the virus, according to Kern County Public Health Services data.

-Last week, Houchin informed the county that it no longer had any unmet orders for plasma and close to 200 people have now donated their plasma.
-One plasma donation can treat four to five people.
+Last week, Houchin informed the county that it no longer had any unmet orders for plasma.

 Also, on Monday, Kern County Chief of Communications Megan Person said a federal surge testing site that was operating at the fairgrounds had finished operations Friday and the county is hoping to find a new partner to continue testing at the site.
 The surge testing was secured by Rep. Kevin McCarthy's office in an attempt to alleviate overwhelmed test sites due to increased demand in late July.
 The site was capable of testing up to 50,000 people in 12 days but extended its stay an additional 12 days and conducted 7,859 tests total.